CITY REPORT WI 105 HEALTH VIOLATIONS

 • Average lead level: 0.0018 mg/L.

-Who Supplies Your Water in Madison
+Water Quality in Madison

 We track water quality and home safety data for 35 ZIP codes in Madison, Wisconsin, covering 11 community water systems serving approximately 308,771 people.